DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * optimizeforspeed 1 takes long time to generate output bitstream because it uses OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE".

-* firmware/overrides.c : Create a folder named "firmware" and create inside a file named "overrides.c".
+* firmware/overrides.c : Create a folder named "firmware"

+  * Copy here the file /DeMiSTify/templates/config.h here and change definitions according to the core
+    * set to #undef if your core does not use those options
+  * Create inside a file named "overrides.c".
 Edit file and add the following if the core needs to boot a ROM during bootup:

 ```
 /* Initial ROM for NES core*/